sizlo/PortfolioWebsite/content/portfolio/gardenbench.md

 <!--more-->

-Made with redwoodand finished with paint.
+Made with redwood and finished with paint.